Matrix Inequalities between $f(A)\sigma f(B)$ and $A\sigma B$: Introduction

 holds for all unitarily invariant norms on $\mathbb{M}_n$, when $M\leq A+B$.

-We demonstrate related inequalities and present several examples illustrating our discussion.
-In the third section, we apply our result to present some determinantal inequalities.
-Most of our results work when the matrices $A, B$ are replaced with appropriate operators on a separable Hilbert space.
+We show related inequalities and present several examples to illustrate our discussion.
+In the third section, we apply our results to derive some determinantal inequalities.
+Most of our findings are applicable when the matrices $A$ and $B$ are replaced with appropriate operators on a separable Hilbert space.
+Throughout the paper, we assume that $m$ and $M$ are real numbers with $0 < m \leq M$ unless otherwise stated.